Tell me more ×

 Update: The Ripple Ledger Explorer by melvster shows a graph of Ripple vs Bitcoin prices.
 It also shows recent ledger activity.

-The discussion there also has a nice example of what an order book snapshot from the ripple client looks like, with headers.
+The discussion there had a nice example of what an order book snapshot from the ripple client looks like, with headers.

-It is also reported that the #ripple-market irc channel at freenode.net is showing real-time trades via a "Streaming exchange feed for notable #ripple gateways" all trades.
+The #ripple-market irc channel at freenode.net also shows real-time trades via a "Streaming exchange feed for notable #ripple gateways" all trades.
 You can see it via

 A trade example looks like this: